-What loan is right for me?
-My neighbor refinanced with an FHA loan, should I get that type of loan too?
-If you are first time home buyer or looking to refinance, you are probably asking yourself these kinds of questions.
+If you are a first-time home buyer or looking to refinance, you are probably asking yourself these kinds of questions.
 Different situations require different types of loans.
 In this blog, we will take a look at FHA and Conventional loans.
-Using examples, this blog will give you a better understanding of these two loans, their benefits and their drawbacks.
+Using examples, this blog will give you a better understanding of these two types of loans, their benefits and their drawbacks.

 The requirements necessary for obtaining an FHA loan are relatively simple.
 Joe does not need to be worried about having the perfect credit score to get an FHA loan.
-Currently, FHA guidelines state you only need a 580 credit score to qualify for an FHA loan, where a conventional loan will require at least 620.
+Currently, FHA guidelines state you only need a 580 credit score to qualify for maximum financing on an FHA loan, where a conventional loan will require at least a 620 credit score.
 However, this number may vary from lender to lender.

-A big downside to the FHA loan is the Mortgage Insurance Premium (MIP).
-It is collected at loan closing in addition to an annual premium collected in monthly installments.
+A big downside to the FHA loan is the Upfront Mortgage Insurance Premium (UFMIP).
+This is collected at loan closing but may also be financed into the loan amount.
+In addition, FHA loans also require payment of monthly mortgage insurance premium (MIP).
 In most cases MIP stays on for the life of the loan unless you put 10% down, then it’s a minimum of 11 years.
 With FHA, the borrower ends up paying more over the life of loan.

 Kate has a very high credit score.
 She wants to buy a home and has saved enough to make a down payment of 20%.
 Kate has decided to settle in Beverly Hills, her dream home is a bit pricey so she will need a large loan.
 A Conventional loan is likely the right choice for Kate.

 A conventional loan, or conventional mortgage, is not backed by any government body like the FHA, the US Department of Veteran’s Affairs (or VA), or the USDA Rural Housing Service.